FAQ

 8. Are the sessions tailored to each group?

 Absolutely!
-While we have a thoughtful curriculum for each 8-week series, our facilitator, a licensed mental health professional, is highly responsive to the needs and interests of each specific group.
-Sessions are dynamically tailored to best support the unique dynamics, developmental stages, and mental health goals of the caregivers and children present.
+While we follow a seasonal curriculum, our facilitator — a licensed mental health professional — is highly responsive to each group's needs.
+Sessions are tailored to the unique dynamics, developmental stages, and well-being goals of the families present.

 9. What are the qualifications of the program founder/facilitator?